etraveli/work.at.etraveli/README.md

 ## Tooling

-At Etraveli, we're developing primary using React and Redux, but you're free to complete this assignment in whichever way you're comfortable with.
-The only requirement we have is that it should be written in JavaScript.
+At Etraveli Group, we're developing primary using React and Redux, but you're free to complete this assignment in whichever way you're comfortable with.
+The only requirement we have is that it should be written in JavaScript or Typescript.

 For this assignment, you should create a repository in Git and commit all your changes in it.
 How you will hand in your code is explained below.